AllanBontempo/Artistic_Website/README.md

 The site also features a responsive contact form, so you can send an email to Thiago without any problems, and in the future there will be a store.

-It's my first project as a developer.
+It's my first project as a web developer.
 I really enjoyed doing this project and I liked the result!!

 **Languages used:** HTML, CSS, JavaScript.